N-E-W-T-O-N/Lorenz/README.md

 ## The Differential Equations

-The Lorenz equations are given by:
+The Lorenz equations are define as :

 $$
 \begin{aligned}